UPDATED – COVID-19 FRANCE: STATE GUARANTEE SCHEME FOR NEW MONEY LOANS

 Eligible loans must:

-- include no principal repayment for at least one year (i.e., for at least 12 months, only payment of interest shall be made by the borrower); and
+- include no principal repayment for at least one year and no more than two years (i.e., for a maximum of 24 months, only payment of interest shall be made by the borrower); and

 Increase in Lender’s Commitments: